flexseth/bioboxfinal/README.md

 > Can't add block in block editor.
 Make sure plugin is built using NPM and the steps above.
 Request support from plugin developer.

+> Error: Sorry, you are not allowed to filter users by role.
+You are trying to add the block as non admin, which currently breaks.
+It actually adds the block, which you can see if you try to resolve the block.
+Convert it to HTML and then click Preview, it will render the user's block.
+There may be a fix for this.

 ***************